billforward/billforward-js/README.md

 ### Capture Bank Account

-For the moment the only bank account capture supported is in `stripe` using `ACH`.
+For the moment the only bank account capture supported is with _Stripe_ using `ACH`.
 When capturing a bank account the flow can be divided in two steps:

 - Capturing
 - Verification

-Once the `Capture` has been made, `stripe` will deposit two random amounts on the bank account.
-These amounts have to be verified against (or in other words, *sent to*) `stripe`.
-You can do the verification process directly using `billforward-js`.
+Once the **Capture** has been made, Stripe will deposit two random amounts on the bank account.
+These amounts have to be verified against (or in other words, *sent to*) Stripe.
+You can do the verification process directly using _BillForward.js_.

 In more details what happens is:
-- Capture a bank account using `billforward-js`
+- Capture a bank account using _BillForward.js_
 - Stripe deposits on the bank account two random amounts
-- `Billforward` creates a `payment method` with `state = 'Pending'`
+- A BillForward PaymentMethod with `state = 'Pending'` is created
-- Verify the two amounts through `billforward-js`
+- Verify the two amounts through _BillForward.js_
-- If the amounts are correct `Billforward` switches the `payment method` state to `Active`
+- If the amounts are correct, BillForward switches the PaymentMethod `state` to `Active`
 - The bank account is now verified and ready to go

 #### Capturing with form

-This step creates an unverified bank account on the backend side.
-First of all a `html` form is needed:
+This step creates an unverified bank account on both Stripe and BillForward backends.
+First of all a _HTML_ form is needed:

 ```html
 <form id="payment-form">